rokucommunity/ropm/README.md

 ## rootDir versus packageRootDir
  - `rootDir` - specifies where ropm_modules should be installed in your project.
  - `packageRootDir` is exclusively for package authors to specify where their package module code resides (like in `dist`, `out`, `build`, `src`, etc...).

+## Handling observeField
+`ropm` will auto-detect most common `observeField` function calls.
+In order to prevent naming conflicts, please do not use the name `observeField` for custom object functions.

+Here are the requirements for having `ropm` prefix your `observeField` string function names.
+1. Use a single string literal for the function name.
+For example, `m.top.observeField(fieldName, "callbackFunction")`
+2. The `observeField` call must be on a single line.
+For example, this call would remain unprefixed:
+    ```BrightScript
+    m.top.observeField(getFieldName({
+        componentName: "something"
+    }, "callbackFunction")
+    ```